 Bordeaux is the meeting point of three rivers, two famous banks, 57 appellations, 7.500 producers making more than 10.000 different wines.
-Quite an achievement for a region that only stretches for about 100 km around the city of Bordeaux and the rivers Gironde, Garonne and Dordogne.
+Quite an achievement for a region that only stretches for about 100 km around the city of Bordeaux and along the rivers Gironde, Garonne and Dordogne.

-For the whites there are also two main directions: Dry blends based mostly on Sauvignon Blanc (for freshness) together with Semillon (for body) - and sweet whites, the most famous being the Sauternes, which comes to life as a result of Sauvignon Blanc, Semillon and Muscadelle grapes being affected with Botrytis cinerea, also known as noble rot.
+For the whites there are two main directions: Dry blends made mostly on Sauvignon Blanc (for freshness) together with Sémillon (for body) - and sweet whites, the most famous being the Sauternes, which came to life as a result of Sauvignon Blanc, Sémillon and Muscadelle grapes being affected with Botrytis cinerea, also known as noble rot.

 Winemaking came to Bordeaux with the Romans. there they discovered a great terroir for winemaking combined with an excellent transport system with waterways leading straight into the wine cellars.
 The same waterways also provided easy access to the Atlantic Ocean for distribution, particularly into England.